Summer in Texas can be brutal.

 6. Get Programmed.

-We have all heard that keeping your temperature at 78˚while at home saves big on electricity.
+We have all heard that keeping your temperature at 78˚F while at home can save a significant amount on electricity.
 Additionally, nudging the thermostat up 4˚ to 6˚ while you are away can help you knock 10-15% off your electric bill.
 Make it easy with programmable thermostats so you can program it and forget it.

 Home automation systems can make this task even more convenient.
 Additionally, there are many on the market today that are inexpensive or DIY.